Davisy/Davisy/README.md

 - [gmail](mailto:davisdavid179@gmail.com): davisdavid179@gmail.com

-- ⚡ You may hire me if you need a Laravel  Developer or Data Scientist, for a remote job.
+<p align="center"> ⚡ You may hire me if you need a Laravel  Developer or Data Scientist, for a remote job.</p>